am-0007/Java-Assignment/DOCS.md

   - clone the repo

-  - change directory to internSathi: `cd internSathi`
+  - change directory to internSathi: `cd InternSathi`

   - build all jar: `./gradlew build`